There are now 3 possible online modes for units:

 - 6 points

-Indicative assessments in this unit are as follows: (1) research proposal; (2) seminar; and (3) final written examination or research project.
+Indicative assessments in this unit are as follows: (1) assignments; (2) oral presentation; and (3) project report.
 Further information is available in the unit outline.

 - Unit Coordinator(s)

 - Enrolment in in theHON-PHYSC Physics [Honours]and PHYS4020 Frontiers in Experimental Physics and

 or the CM015 Bachelor of Science [Frontier Physics] and Master of Physics